N-NeelPatel/user-authentication-in-nodejs-api-creation/README.md

 run `npm run test` to start the testing in jest.
 It will look through all the `.test.js` files in the project for tests.

 ## API Documentation
-The following apis are available in this project.
 The following APIs are available in this project:

 ### Authentication